ehannhq/Everything-You-Ever-Wanted-1.20.1/README.md

 ## Upcoming Features
 - --
 _Everything and Fortnite_
-- Liquid Chug _(Fortnite)_
+- Liquid Chug
-- Empty Jug _(Fortnite)_
+- Empty Jug
-- Empty Big Circular Flask _(Fortnite)_
+- Empty Big Circular Flask
-- Empty Small Vial _(Fortnite)_
+- Empty Small Vial
+- Raven Team Leader

 - --
 _Everything and The End_
 - Bow of the Void
 - Trident of the Void
+- Shield of the Void
 - Ender Dragon's Elytra

 - --
-_Everything and Truly Anything_
+_Everything and The Nether_
-- _This is Minecraft_
-  - Crafted with every material (including Voidium)
-- _Ban Hammer_
-  - Deals next to 0 damage, with the off-chance of insta-killing them.
+- Bow of the Nether
-- _Sword of Sacrifce_
+- Trident of the Nether
-  - Insta-kills an entity, at the cost of the user's life.
+- Shield of the Nether
-- _A True Gambler's Sword_
-  - Either insta-kills an enemy, or insta-kills the user.
-- _Schrödinger's Sword_
-  - Doesn't work yet always works
-- _Fried Chicken_
-  - Fried Chicken
+- Molten Elytra

-- _Boots that will make up jump too high_
-  - pretty self-explanatory
+- --
+_Everything and The Deep Dark_

 ## Socials
 - [Instagram](https://www.instagram.com/ehann.h/)